Y SEGURIDAD SOCIAL

 However, domestic employees employed for less than 60 hours a month per employer may, subject to the agreement of their employer, assume the obligations of placement, registration, removal and changes in data in the Special Scheme within the same terms as those indicated in the preceding section.

-The application form may be presented in person to the Provincial or Administrative Offices of the Social Security Treasury General or presented online, if you have a digital certificate, in which case the form should be submitted through the process Registration, deregistration and changes in data of workers in the Special Scheme for Domestic Employees, in the e-Office.
+The application form may be presented in person to the Provincial or Administrative Offices of the Social Security Treasury General or, if you have a digital certificate, the form should be submitted using the new services for Registration, deregistration and changes in data of workers in the Special Scheme for Domestic Employees, in the e-Office.